 - Android apps are coming to Chromebooks

-- Older Chromebooks may not support Google Play Store
+- Newer Chromebooks may not support Google Play Store

 - The good, the bad, and the ugly of Android apps on Chrome OS